If you're looking for clad stainless steel cookware, start with this guide!

 Some cookware, like All-Clad D5, has alternating layers of stainless steel and aluminum.
 Since stainless steel has terrible heating properties, it doesn't make a lot of sense to have internal layers of it, so we generally don't recommend this cookware.

-That is to say, more plies aren't necessarily better.
-You need to do more research than just learning the number of plies cookware has.
+All of this is to say, more plies doesn't necessarily mean better cookware.
+You need to do more research than just learning the number of plies stainless cookware has.

 In short, the number of plies is less important than that the overall thickness of the cookware: the total thickness should be at least 2.5mm.
-Thinner than that, and the internal heating layer is probably too thin to heat evenly, causing hot and cold spots, scorching, and other frustrating issues.
-Thinner cookware is also more prone to warping.
+Thinner than that, and the internal heating layer is probably too thin to heat evenly, so you'll have hot and cold spots, scorching, and other frustrating issues.
+Too-thin cookware is also more prone to warping.

 What's thick enough?
 We look to All-Clad tri-ply here, as it's the standard by which all other clad stainless cookware is measured.
 All-Clad tri-ply has a total wall thickness of 2.6mm.
 For comparison, Calphalon Tri-Ply Stainless has a total wall thickness of 2.1mm--half a millimeter thinner than All-Clad D3.

 We don't mean to pick on Calphalon.
-But it's a good example of how major brands of cookware can differ greatly, and why you have to do your research to buy wisely.
-There are other affordable brands that are much closer in configuration to All-Clad (see our recommendations below for more info).
+But it's a good example of how major brands of cookware can differ greatly, and why you have to do your research.
+There are other affordable brands that are much closer in configuration to All-Clad (see our recommendations below for more info on this).

 Cookware brands often show a diagram of their cookware configuration, but they rarely tell you how thick the layers are.
 This is the most important information--especially for the heating layer!